andrew/ultimate-awesome/README.md

 - [Awesome-LLM-reasoning](https://github.com/luban-agi/Awesome-LLM-reasoning) - A curated paper list on LLM reasoning.
 - [awesome-ApacheSpark-collections](https://github.com/Mageswaran1989/awesome-ApacheSpark-collections) - A curated list of awesome Apache Spark packages and resources.
 - [awesome-kramdown](https://github.com/mundimark/awesome-kramdown) - A collection of awesome kramdown goodies for the converter for (structured) text with formatting markup in markdown conventions.
-- [flutter-ranking](https://github.com/myConsciousness/flutter-ranking) - ✨👑 Fully Automated Ranking of Flutter packages 👑✨ This repository aims to visualize the packages published on pub.dev as a ranking, to invigorate the community and promote competition.
-It is automatically updated everyday between 06:00 and 07:00 based on UTC time ✨.
 - [awesome-obsidian-plugins](https://github.com/noghartt/awesome-obsidian-plugins) - An awesome & curated list to plugins and themes to Obsidian.md.
 - [awesome-compilers-languages](https://github.com/patrickporto/awesome-compilers-languages) - A curated list of awesome programming language design, domain specific languages and homebrew compilers.
 - [awesome-kurdish](https://github.com/sinaahmadi/awesome-kurdish) - A curated list of awesome resources and tools for Kurdish language technology.